dtraskas/CarND-PID-Controller/README.md

 So in order to determine the optimal values so that my car stays on the road I started by setting the D and I components to zero, attempting to find the best value for P. Once that value was discovered I started increasing the I component and subsequently the D component.
 I found out the optimal values of the PID controller only after a few updates to the components.

+The PID controller was tuned at a 1024x768 resolution and Fantastic quality.

 Below you can see a short video of the car staying within the tracks:

 [video output][video1]